Getting Started

 When not to use it

 • When there are requirements that are not currently supported by the Scheduler API.
-For example, scaling out the tasks, canceling or deleting a scheduled task, doing a side-by-side deployment of a scheduled task as outlined in the following section.
+For example, scaling out the tasks, canceling or deleting a scheduled task, or doing a side-by-side deployment of a scheduled task as outlined in the following section.

 Current limitations